YuSugihara/QTL-seq/docs/01_QTL-seq_Commands_Breakdown.md

 ## Using SnpEff for Variant Annotation

 **Optional: Using QTLplot with SnpEff**:
 QTLplot can be run in combination with **SnpEff** to annotate variants for their potential effects.
 This allows for a more detailed understanding of how SNPs may impact gene function.
-For more information on SnpEff, please refer to the [SnpEff Documentation](https://pcingola.github.io/SnpEff/snpeff/introduction/).
+If you would like to build your own SnpEff database, or learn more about SnpEff, please refer to the [SnpEff Documentation](https://pcingola.github.io/SnpEff/snpeff/introduction/).
+Additionally, the following guide may be useful: [Guide to Build SnpEff Database](https://github.com/YuSugihara/QTL-seq/blob/master/docs/02_Guide_to_Build_SnpEff_DB.md).

 **Usage**: